How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Smart Investment Drawdown Strategies

-Withdrawing your $1 million wisely is key to how to retire at 60 with 1 million dollars, minimizing taxes and ensuring steady income.
-Consider funds like those in our Dividend Aristocrats guide for reliable income streams.
+Withdrawing your $1 million wisely minimizes taxes and helps ensure steady income.
+Consider funds in our Dividend Aristocrats guide for reliable income streams.

 The Bucket Strategy